dj1ch/minigotchi/INSTALL.md

 # Install guide

 Here you can find out how to install minigotchi on the ESP8266.
-The ESP8266 microcontroller has more support than the Pico at the moment, and I don't plan on supporting the Pico anymore.
+Installing on the Pico is not possible as the code is meant for the ESP8266.

 ### Building using Arduino IDE